MichelJonkman/turbo-5e/docs/rules/general.md

 ***
 ### Granular Milestones
 Instead of milestone levelling being a single point where the DM decides whether you level up, a single level is divided into 3 points where the DM may decide to give more than 1 point depending on the achievement.

 ***

+### Critical success and failure
+When you roll for an ability check or saving throw, sometimes effects will be different based on the difference between the roll and the DC.

+**Critical Success** Rolled a natural 20 or 5 over the DC.
+**Success** Rolled the DC or higher.
+**Failure** Rolled below the DC.
+**Critical Failure** Rolled a natural 1 or 10 below the DC.

+If a natural 1 is rolled but the total roll is still above the DC, it counts as a success.

+***